What you're seeing is what you're breathing

 Long-term effects may prove dangerous to the general population as well.
-A study published in 2012 in the Canadian Medical Association Journal estimates that roughly 2% to 6% of lung cancers in Alberta are attributed to particulate matter air pollution, Werstiuk notes.
+A study published in 2012 in the Canadian Medical Association Journal estimates that roughly two to six per cent of lung cancers in Alberta are attributed to particulate matter air pollution, Werstiuk notes.

 “What about these low levels we’re exposed to all the time?” he asks.
 “Are they causing problems as well?”